 Opel engineers are out testing a prototype for the next-generation Insignia sedan.
 Though destined to compete in the mid-size sedan segment, the new Insignia looks to be growing in size, so much so that it may rival some larger models.
 It also looks like the design team has adopted a sloping, coupe-like profile akin to the Audi A7.

 The Insignia is a crucial model for General Motors Company [NYSE:GM] as it’s not only sold in Europe but also in the United States and China where it's badged as a Buick Regal.
-The same will be true for this new model whose Buick counterpart has already been spied.
+The same will be true for this new model whose Buick counterpart has also been spied.

-The new Regal is expected to arrive for the 2018 model year and may even be built at the same German plant as this new Insignia to help sure up capacity for Opel's plants.
+The new Regal is expected to arrive for the 2018 model year and may even be built at the same German plant as this new Insignia to help shore up capacity for Opel's plants.
 We’ve also heard that a version of the car will be sold in Australia and New Zealand as the next Holden Commodore.

 Despite its bigger size, the new Insignia should be lighter and more dynamic than the current model thanks to its E2XX platform.